 Combined Oral Contraceptives (COC)

-Combined Oral Contraceptives contain estrogen and progestogen.
-Side effects include (but not exclusive of): nausea, dizziness, headache, breast tenderness, fluid retention and mood changes.
+Minor side effects include nausea, dizziness, headache, breast tenderness, fluid retention and mood changes.
 These symptoms are usually transient and disappear after a few weeks.
+There is no clear evidence that COC causes weight gain.
 COC can be used safely by breastfeeding women 6 weeks after delivery and they should monitor milk production.
 If milk supply diminishes, COC should be stopped and re-stimulate supply with frequent breastfeeds.